billminear/labs/ccna_prep/README.md

 ### ccna_prep

 Files utilized to define and build a CCNA prep lab.
 Under constant development.
+YAML may be out of spec at times.